What Is the Average Settlement for a Motorcycle Accident Lawsuit?

 • Your age during the time of the accident

-What Is Your Motorcycle Insurance Maximum Payout?
+What Is Your Motorcycle Insurance Maximum Payout or Settlement?

 When you’re shopping for motorcycle insurance, you probably assume you won’t actually need to use it, let alone make a personal injury claim for the maximum payout on your policy.
 But when the unexpected occurs, you’re left crossing your fingers and toes hoping you didn’t skimp on the best premium coverage.